bluepika2/Semantic-Segmentation/README.md

 ### Start
 ##### Implement
-Implement the code in the `main.py` module indicated by the "TODO" comments.
+Implement the code in the `main.py` module.
-The comments indicated with "OPTIONAL" tag are not required to complete.

 ##### Run
 Run the following command to run the project:
 ```